2020PB/police-brutality/reports/Oregon.md

 In addition, at least one journalist is struck by a flashbang, seen [here](https://twitter.com/tuckwoodstock/status/1286909282579959810).
 Officers also used pepper spray or mace through the fence, seen [here](https://twitter.com/DjMontecito/status/1286911093063860225).

-tags: protestor, journalist, flashbang, tear-gas, shoot, pepper-ball, pepper-spray, spray, projectile
+tags: protestor, journalist, stun-grenade, tear-gas, shoot, pepper-ball, pepper-spray, spray, projectile

 id: or-portland-158